Seven Affordable (or Free) Activities to Do in Chattanooga

 with a range of difficulty levels.

-- Stand Up Paddleboarding (SUP) - Rent a paddleboard from L2 Outside and glide onto the Chattanooga River.
+- Stand Up Paddleboarding (SUP)—Rent a paddleboard from L2 Outside and glide through the Chattanooga River.
 Although this is the priciest in the list,

 this activity requires no prior training and is easy enough that the least athletic

 of your squad can join in as well.

 Cost: $20 for one hour or $30 for two hours

 And if all of this adventuring makes you hungry, check out our blog on Chattanooga’s best dessert shops.
 Chattanooga has a little of everything for everybody, including college students.
 Don’t spend all your time holed up in your room when there are opportunities available.
 This list is just to get you started.
 Do you own exploring and have fun in Chattanooga.